SPF-OST/pytrnsys_gui/README.md

 This version is recommended for **non-SPF users** and/or everyone interested in the most stable release possibly missing the latest features.

-Go to [Releases](https://github.com/SPF-OST/pytrnsys_gui/releases) and download the latest Release Build:
+Go to [Releases](https://github.com/SPF-OST/pytrnsys_gui/releases) and download the `.zip` file included in the latest Release Build:

 [Latest Versioned Release](doc/release.png)